 Stir in broths, 2 cups water, thyme, bay leaf, and 1/2 teaspoon salt, scraping up any final bits of browned crust on bottom and sides of pot.
 Increase heat to high and bring to simmer.
 Reduce heat to low, cover, and simmer gently 30 minutes.
 Remove and discard herbs, then season with salt and pepper.

 While soup simmers, arrange baguette slices in single layer on baking sheet and bake in 400-degree oven until bread is dry, crisp, and golden at edges, about 10 minutes.
 Set aside.

 Adjust oven rack 6 inches from broiler element and heat broiler.
-Set individual broiler-safe crocks on baking sheet and fill each with about 1 3/4 cups soup.
+Set individual broiler-safe crocks on baking sheet and fill each with about 1 3/4 cups soup, leaving enough room at the top for the croutons.
 Top each bowl with 1 or 2 baguette slices (do not overlap slices) and sprinkle evenly with Gruyère.
 Broil until cheese is melted and bubbly around edges, 3 to 5 minutes.
 Let cool 5 minutes before serving.

-- Cook’s Illustrated suggests using Swanson Certified Organic Free Range Chicken Broth and Pacific Beef Broth – didn’t I mention somewhere that I never buy beef broth?
-Guess this is another exception.
+- Cook’s Illustrated suggests using Swanson Certified Organic Free Range Chicken Broth and Pacific Beef Broth – I’ve had very good results with the Aldi’s brand in a box.